facebook/prophet/README.md

 ## Installation in Python

-Prophet is on PyPI, so you can use `pip` to install it:
+Prophet is on PyPI, so you can use `pip` to install it.
+From v0.6 onwards, Python 2 is no longer supported.

 ```bash
 pip install fbprophet